Sen. Moran tours Topeka VA, talks vaccines

 TOPEKA, Kan.
-(KSNT) – Kansas’ U.S. Sen. Jerry Moran said people in the state need access to more vaccines.
+(KSNW) – Kansas Sen. Jerry Moran said people in the state need access to more vaccines.

 “The issue that rests with me the most is ‘how do I get more vaccine produced in this country and distributed to Kansas?'”
 Moran said.